Badass-Nemesis/firebase-demo/README.md

    - Make sure the `firebase.ts` file has the updated configuration with your Firebase project details and service account credentials.

 4. **Deploy the App**:
+   - Uncomment the last line in index.ts (exports.api).
    - Run the following command to deploy your app:
      ```bash
      npm run deploy